Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Colorectal cancer can grow beyond the colon or rectum.
-In time, it can spread to nearby organs or spread to nearby lymph nodes (immune system tissues) and then travel to other parts of the body.
+Colorectal cancer can grow outside of the colon or rectum.
+In time, it can grow into nearby organs or spread to nearby lymph nodes (immune system tissues) and then travel to other parts of the body.
 Cancer cells can also get into the blood to travel to other parts of the body.
 This is known as metastasis.
-Staging cancer determines whether it has spread, and if so, how far.
+Doctors stage cancer to tell whether it has spread, and if so, how far.
 Staging may be done before or after surgery.
-Knowing the cancer stage helps the doctor make the best treatment plan.
+Knowing the cancer stage helps the healthcare provider make the best treatment plan.

-Stage II: Cancer has spread outside the colon or rectum.
+Stage II: Cancer has spread to the outer wall of the colon or rectum.
 It may have spread outside to nearby organs or tissues, but not to lymph nodes or distant parts of the body.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR